galvestontx/MAY6_2022/README.md

+A Bunch of Random Notes you dont want to Read

 Jack Roady- DA Office and their affiliates and sponsors will be billed $486.57 (standard billing for est time for appearance on 7/05/22)